ankush17100/fastai-2019-projects/README.md

 **SGD**

 Here I demonstrated the problem of linear regression and implemented it in pytorch and then I made an animation to show the algorithm optimise it.

+**Head-Pose**
+In this project I did Image regression in finding the center of the head in the images.
+The Dataset used is [Biwi head pose dataset](https://data.vision.ee.ethz.ch/cvl/gfanelli/head_pose/head_forest.html#db)